TomMcKenna1/rpi-asset-tracker/README.md

 # rpi_asset_tracker
 An always-on asset tracker for use with a raspberrypi and an e-ink display.

+Can track any asset supported by yfinance.
+Supports multiple assets concurrently.

 Start with fresh rpi zero 2 W with raspberry pi OS Lite

 # Enable SPI Interface